JamesCookies/WatchSpring/README.md

 #WatchSpring

 The First WatchOS tweak.
-Need a jailbroken iPhone 5, , jailbroken with Yalu (https://github.com/kpwn/yalu102)
+Need a jailbroken iPhone 5,5c,5s,6,6Plus,6s,6sPlus,7,7Plus, on 10.2 and jailbroken with Yalu (https://github.com/kpwn/yalu102)